MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 <!-- Title: Test your PWA's protocol handlers from the Application tool  -->
 <!-- Subtitle: From the Manifest section of the Application tool, you can now provide custom protocols to launch your PWA. -->

-In Microsoft Edge 105, the Application tool now supports testing protocol handlers.
-Since Microsoft Edge 96, you've been able to define protocol handlers in the application manifest of your PWA.
-Now you can  test those protocols from the Application tool itself in DevTools if you have your PWA installed.
+In Microsoft Edge 105, the **Application** tool now supports testing protocol handlers.
+Since Microsoft Edge 96, you've been able to define protocol handlers in the application manifest of your Progressive Web App (PWA).
+Now you can  test those protocols from the **Application** tool itself in DevTools if you have your PWA installed.

 With DevTools open against your PWA:
 1. Open the Application tool.